lahbabiceo/bright/README.md

   ## Option 1 : One Click Installer

-  - Download Brighty.zip and Upload level above public directory(generally public_html on cpanel and /var/www/html elsewhere; do not upload zip to public_html or html instead one level up eg. www).
+  - Download Brighty.zip and Upload **one level above public directory** (generally public_html on cpanel and /var/www/html elsewhere; do not upload zip to public_html or html instead one level up eg. www).
   - In your browser open your-url.tld/install and follow on-screen instruction

   ## Option 2 : Manual Install